-Non-banking finance companies (NBFCs) have grown in stature over the years and have gained systemic importance in the Indian financial landscape with growing share in credit vis-à-vis banks.
-NBFCs operate in wide variety of asset classes ranging from granular retail loans (E.g. personal loans, vehicle loans, small business loans, gold loans, microfinance loans etc.) to large-ticket wholesale loans (E.g. lending to corporates, infrastructure, real-estate and structured credit).
-While NBFCs operate under the regulatory ambit of the Reserve Bank of India (RBI), the level of regulation and supervision for NBFCs is relatively moderate when compared to banks.
+NBFCs have grown in stature over the years and have gained systemic importance in the Indian financial landscape with growing share in credit vis-à-vis banks.
+NBFCs operate in wide variety of asset classes ranging from granular retail loans (e.g., personal loans, vehicle loans, small business loans, gold loans, microfinance loans, etc.) to large-ticket wholesale loans (e.g., lending to corporates, infrastructure, real-estate and structured credit).
+NBFCs operate under the regulatory ambit of the Reserve Bank of India (RBI) and the level of regulation and supervision for NBFCs is relatively moderate when compared to banks.
+However, the regulatory requirements for NBFCs have been increasing in the recent past to structurally strengthen the sector, especially towards liquidity risk management.
 NBFCs have carved a niche for themselves in the Indian financial sector through their differentiated business models, credit appraisal methods targeting the relatively un-banked borrower segments with niche domain expertise, providing last mile credit delivery and significant usage of technology for achieving better operational efficiency and risk management.
 CARE Ratings assigns ratings to various debt instruments and bank facilities of NBFCs based on this methodology.